When you’ve still got taxes after bankruptcy, things can get complicated.

 The basic rule about tax liens is that, without a further order of the bankruptcy court, a tax lien remains enforceable after a bankruptcy discharge.

 If the tax for the year associated with the lien is discharged, then the lien doesn’t attach to anything you acquire after bankruptcy.
+But it remains a charge on the assets you owned when you filed bankruptcy.

 Conversely, if the tax was not discharged, the lien will continue to attach to newly acquired assets.